scadu/ansible-desktop/README.md

-This repository contains an Ansible roles to set up Ubuntu-based machines.
+This repository contains Ansible role for provisioning Ubuntu machines.

 Tested on Ubuntu 18.04.